Location: 1st floor, adjacent to Lobby

 Director: Susanne DeCrane, 410-337-1706

-The Spiritual Care Department of St. Joseph Medical Center provides loving service and compassionate care in the Franciscan tradition.
+The Spiritual Care Department of University of Maryland St. Joseph Medical Center provides loving service and compassionate care in the Franciscan tradition.
 Spiritual care for all of our patients, families and staff focuses on the spiritual aspects of wellness, illness, recovery, medical care, ethical decisions, dying and death.
 All religious traditions are held sacred.
 An ecumenical staff of chaplains, gifted for spiritual ministry, offers spiritual care to all.
 Spiritual care team members visit patients on a regular basis.
 They can be contacted through the nursing staff or by calling the Spiritual Care office at 410-337-1109.

 We approach the care of our patients from a holistic perspective—we believe the well-being of the patient may be helped through conversation, prayer, meditation, music, ritual, and spiritual care services.
 Our ecumenical staff of chaplains is available as a resource for patients and their families during times of waiting, diagnosis and decision-making, in times of joy, pain and grief, in anxiety and fear, in searching for meaning and as a comforting presence.